Best Credit Cards in September 2024Studies & Surveys

 • 2023: 59% confident

 While those yearly average declines aren’t huge, their consistency is noteworthy.
 After all, multiple years of small decreases add to a larger one, and that’s what we saw through the end of 2023.
-However, there’s reason to believe those declines might be a thing of the past.
+However, it appears that those declines might be a thing of the past.
 Despite the volatility, 2024’s monthly average is 62% confident, a significant jump from 2023 and equal to 2022.

-In August 2024, that gap is 14 points, down eight points from July and the smallest since April 2024.
+In November 2024, that gap is 22 points, up two points from October.

 One of the best things cardholders can do — whether they feel good or wobbly about their finances — is knock down their credit card debt.
 If you don’t, sky-high APRs mean it’ll only continue to grow.
 The good news is you have options.
 A 0% balance transfer card might be your best weapon against high interest rates, though a personal loan can help, too.